junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 It's not difficult at all, Cas soon finds out, and it is indeed fun to learn driving, with Dean's hand over his on the driving wheel.
 The Impala follows their command and flies forward, early summer wind blowing through the open window, and Dean *whistles* with joy.
 It's almost like flying.

-For a moment, Cas glances at Dean's side profile and those grinning lips, and he finds himself mesmerized. *Dean's so beautiful*, he finds himself thinking.
+For a moment, Cas glances at Dean's side profile and those grinning lips, and he finds himself mesmerized. *Dean is so beautiful*, he finds himself thinking.
 And for that moment, he completely forgets about the road and the car.
 And the promise he made to Dean that he'd try to stop that sensation in his chest that made his heart beat with ache. *This is his Heaven.* He thinks.
 Right now, his heart is swelling and lightening, and he starts smiling for real, too.

 "The road, Cas!
 Eyes on the road!"
 Dean snaps, grabbing the wheel and swerving the car back on track, as the Impala takes a sharp shake, nearly flinging into the trench off road.